 Certifications and Degrees

 Salaries approach $52K per year for Licensed Real Estate Salespersons; non-accredited workers make much less.
-Earning a Community Association Manager certification garners significant financial rewards of $45K annually on average.
-Those with a Bachelor of Science in Accounting at Lincoln Property Company come out on top, and their salaries approach approximately $88K per year.
+Community Association Managers also rank high on the pay scale, with expected average earnings of about $45K annually.
+The best paid folks at Lincoln Property Company have a Bachelor of Science in Accounting, earning approximately $88K per year.

 Benefits and Perks

-A large number of employees take advantage of the 401(k) plan that Lincoln Property Company sponsors.
-A little more than half of workers report receiving paid vacation days, but only one-half of workers are paid for sick leave.
-Most workers receive health insurance, and a large number of survey participants get dental coverage.
-A few more workplace perks are life insurance, tuition reimbursement, a company cell phone, and free drinks.
+Most workers contribute to 401(k) savings accounts sponsored by the firm.
+Over one-half of workers report receiving paid vacation days, but only one-half of employees are paid for sick leave.
+For a large number of workers, benefits include health insurance, and a large number of respondents get dental coverage, too.
+Other privileges include life insurance, tuition reimbursement, a company cell phone, and free drinks.